Toyota bZ: Concept models

 In December 2021, Toyota revealed the bZ Compact SUV, bZ Large SUV, bZ Small Crossover, and bZ SDN (sedan) concept vehicles as part of the bZ series.
 The four bZ concepts were displayed as part of an event that showcased fifteen future Toyota and Lexus battery electric models.
 The bZ SDN was later revealed as the bZ3 in October 2022.
+The bZ Large SUV was later revealed as the fifth-generation Highlander in February 2026.

 An updated bZ Compact SUV concept was shown at the 2022 Los Angeles Auto Show in November.
 The production version was unveiled as the C-HR+ in March 2025.

-The bZ Sport Crossover Concept and bZ FlexSpace Concept presented at the Auto Shanghai in April 2023 were revealed as Toyota bZ3C and Toyota bZ3X at the Beijing Auto Show in April 2024, respectively.
+The bZ Sport Crossover Concept and bZ FlexSpace Concept presented at the Auto Shanghai in April 2023.The production version was unveiled as the bZ3C (later renamed to bZ5) and bZ3X at the Beijing Auto Show in April 2024, respectively.

+The bZ Satisfied Space Concept presented at the Auto Guangzhou in November 2023. were revealed as bZ7 concept at the Auto Guangzhou 2024.
+The production version was unveiled as the bZ7 at the Auto Shanghai in April 2025.

 The Toyota Urban SUV Concept showcased at Toyota Motor Europe’s Kenshiki forum on 4 December 2023 featured the bZ designation in the rear light signature.
 The production-ready Urban Cruiser was revealed on 12 December 2024, the first battery electric vehicle (BEV) abandoning the bZ designation.